omeraltn/omeraltn/README.md

 - 👋 Hi, I'm Ömer ALTUN, having been an active professional in programming for more than 2 years my passion for the field started before my formal education.

-- ⚡ I am passionate about developing myself in a versatile manner in the software world."
+- ⚡ I am passionate about developing myself in a versatile manner in the software world.

 - 🧑‍💻 I work as a React & Frontend Developer and always aim for user-friendly applications and readable codes.